 Together, these men began sharpening our vision for ministry and leading our young church in a God-honoring direction.

 While having a teacher and governors is essential, no church is complete without Deacons.

 Therefore, we rejoiced as our first two Deacons were ordained in the summer of this year.

-Planting a new church in a religiously saturated culture is hard work.
+Establishing a new church in a religiously-saturated culture is hard work.
 It also involves much heart-ache.
 People come and people go.

 Furthermore, we acknowledge that there is still much work to be done.

-One thing we have learned together over the years is this: Christ’s promise is true: “I will build my church and the gates of Hell shall not overcome it.”
+One thing we have learned together over the years is this: Christ’s promise is true: “I will build my church; and the gates of hell shall not prevail against it.”

 We cling to that promise and it continues to encourage us in the ongoing work of ministry.

 There will be an established reformed church in Reedsburg for our children and grandchildren.
 For that, we praise God.